wrehman1/DevOps-Learning-Git/README.md

 • *git stash pop* : reapply and delete the stash

-Use when switching branches mid-task and great for "I'm ready to commit, but I need to move".
+Use when switching branches mid-task and great for "I'm ready to commit, but I need to move.

 ------------------------------------------------------------------------------------------------------
 **Reset, Revert and Cherry-Pick**